AKB0048: Next stage

 Mimori recovers from her fever and debut as a successor, inherited the name of Mariko Shinoda the 8th.
 Mikako unknowingly informs Chieri's father of the three conditions required for initiating the Center Nova phenomenon.
 Knowing this, the latter orders his company Zodiac, under the DES to go after an element known as Dualium that is hidden in Akibastar by launching a DES Force attack there one day when AKB hold another concert, putting the city into chaos and forcing AKB to struggle against the DES.
 AKB retreat from Akibastar due to escalating battle.
 During DGTO's occupation of Akibastar, AKB0048 barely manage to escape the DES in their ship and arrive above a strange planet to be repaired because it sustained the DES attack.
 The trainees are sent to gather data on the planet they landed on and in the process meet with the creatures there.
 A new bond of friendship is made as they defend the planet together and defeat the Zodiac machines that came out of the blue to attack the planet for dualium but sacrificing the nature there.
 Chieri and Nagisa later sneak on board of one of Zodiac's ships, taking them to Sagittariusstar so that Chieri can confront her father face to face.
 Chieri finally reaches her father and is told to exhibit her singing skills but witnesses her father assassinated by a person unknown in front of her when it just seems as if the former became friendlier towards her again.
 Chieri was sad and distraught over the death of her father.
 Nevertheless, she and her teammates show their fighting spirit to reclaim Akibastar.
 Back in Akibastar, the people there want AKB0048 dead because DES made them feel betrayed.
 Despite this, Chieri, Nagisa and the others combine their feelings with the nameless emotions across the galaxy and fight back with love and music, getting the DES to withdraw, the people forgave AKB0048 and returned peace to Akibastar with Nagisa promoted as Atsuko Maeda the 14th and Chieri as the new Center Nova.

 Characters

 The story focuses mainly on a group of girls who are kenkyūsei (研究生, trainees) in AKB0048.
 In the Japanese dub, they were voiced by actual members from AKB48 and its sister groups, and are grouped as NO NAME to sing the opening and closing credits.
 The Successors are veteran members who are titled after members of the original AKB48 troupe, but their roles are performed by professional voice actresses.
 The other characters are also voiced by professional voice actor and actresses.
-In contrast to the Japanese dub, in the English dub they are all voiced by professional voice actors and actresses.
+In contrast to the Japanese dub, in the English dub they are all voiced by professional voice actors and actresses of United States.